yiisoft/yii2/docs/guide/overview.md

   take advantage of its solid extension architecture, use or develop redistributable extensions.
 - High performance is always a primary goal of Yii.

-Yii is a not one-man show.
-It is backed up by a strong core developer team as well as a large community with many professionals who are constantly contributing to the development of Yii.
+Yii is not a one-man show, it is backed up by a [strong core developer team][] as well as a large community with many professionals who are constantly contributing to the development of Yii.
 The Yii developer team is keeping a close eye on the latest trends of Web development as well as the best practices and features found in other frameworks and projects.
 They are being wisely incorporated into the framework and exposed under a simple and elegant interface.

+[strong core developer team]: http://www.yiiframework.com/about/

 Yii Versions
 ------------